-Lake whitefish populations have fluctuated since 1991 due to fluctuations in water levels and temperature, which have reduced recruitment of YOY fish to the population (Figure 18).
-In 2007, there was a massive summer kill of lake whitefish and fall gill netting surveys indicated a drastic decrease in the abundance of lake whitefish (CPUE = 0.8 fish/net; Figure 13).
-Gill netting surveys conducted in 2009 reveals the population is recovering and reproducing (CPUE = 2 fish/net; Figure 18).
+Lake whitefish populations have fluctuated since 1991 due to fluctuations in water levels and temperature, which have reduced recruitment of YOY fish to the population (Figure 13).
+In 2007, there was a massive summer kill of lake whitefish and fall gill netting surveys indicated a decrease in the abundance of lake whitefish (CPUE = 0.8 fish/net; Figure 13).
+Gill netting surveys conducted in 2010 reveals the population has stabilized and is reproducing (CPUE = 2 fish/net; Figure 13).

-Figure 18. - Relative abundance, size structure, and relative weight of lake whitefish collected with sinking experimental mesh gill nets in Nelson Reservoir, 1991-2009.
+Figure 13. - Relative abundance, size structure, and relative weight of lake whitefish collected with sinking experimental mesh gill nets in Nelson Reservoir, 1991-2010.